-Lauren Jones has been playing cello for twenty-one years.
+Lauren Jones has been playing cello for twenty-two years.
 Her love of music (rock music especially) started at a young age when she would sing along with her favorite musical movies and listen to her parents' record collection.
 Lauren decided to play the cello in elementary school after seeing it in a school orchestra concert.
 She loved its beautiful sound and unique size.

 Beginning in middle school, Lauren became interested in the idea of playing rock and experimental cello.
 In high school, she discovered and was inspired by rock cello groups such as Apocalyptica.
 Her first "electric cello" experience was playing "The Star Spangled Banner" Jimi Hendrix style for a church rock concert.
 She hooked a specially designed cello pick-up to her bridge and played it through a guitar amp with a wah pedal.